 - How effective learning interventions were

-- Effectiveness of launch visibility on the behaviours of impacted stakeholders
+- Effectiveness of launch visibility on the behaviors of impacted stakeholders

-- Influence of manager/leader levels on the behaviours of impacted stakeholders
+- Influence of manager/leader levels on the behaviors of impacted stakeholders

 - Focus on changing the overall system, versus just one problem